 The specification of a class or interface is the collection of non-private items provided as services to the caller, along with instructions for their use, as stated in javadoc.
-It is a challenge to construct a specification which
+It's a challenge to construct a specification which:

 - is as simple as possible

 - has no ambiguity

 - allows the reader to completely ignore implementation details (unless there is a bug)

 - pours understanding into the mind of the reader as quickly as possible, with little chance for misunderstanding

 The fundamental idea of Design By Contract is to treat the services offered by a class or interface as a contract between the class (or interface) and its caller.
 Here, the word "contract" is meant to convey a kind of formal, unambiguous agreement between two parties.
 C++ FAQs describes a contract as being made of two parts:

 - requirements upon the caller made by the class

 - promises made by the class to the caller

 Some changes to a specification/contract will break the caller, and some won't.
 For determining if a change will break a caller, C++ FAQs uses the memorable phrase "require no more, promise no less": if the new specification does not require more from the caller than before, and if it does not promise to deliver less than before, then the new specification is compatible with the old, and will not break the caller.